surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 ---
 **type**

 The property type.
-The list of avaiable property types you may in the next.
+The list of available property types you may in the next.

 ---
 **default**